-Policy 3.1063.107 Ensure conservation of significant rock outcrops.
+Policy 3.107 Ensure conservation of significant rock outcrops.
 All rock outcroppings containing petroglyphs should be conserved.
 Major rock outcroppings should be conserved.
 Site treatment should include preservation, avoidance, testing, or documentation of surface and/or subsurface remains, as provided below.
 Major rock outcroppings are defined thus:

 - i.
-Generally a major rock outcropping shall be a portion of bedrock or other stratum protruding through the soil level at a minimum of 6 feet high or greater, contain more than 50% exposed basalt or rock and shall include native trees and/or native shrubs. - ii.
-The four key criteria are: a 1:20 or less height to width ratio, exposed basalt or rock, native trees and/or native shrubs, and if it is an archaeological site.
+Generally a major rock outcropping shall be a portion of bedrock or other stratum protruding at least 6 feet high on its steepest side as measured from the base of the adjacent 10% slope line and in excess of 500 square feet in surface area. - ii.
+The four key criteria are: a 1:20 or less height to width ratio, exposed basalt or rock, native trees and/or native shrubs, and if it is an archaeological site. - iii.
+These criteria should be field verified and mapped to determine those features which meet the definition of an outcropping for preservation purposes.

-Policy 3.1073.108 Adjustments to site and lot layouts and building pads are encouraged in order to preserve rock outcroppings, and clusters of major rock outcroppings should be placed within publicly accessible open space.
+Policy 3.108 Adjustments to site and lot layouts and building pads are encouraged in order to preserve rock outcroppings, and clusters of major rock outcroppings should be placed within publicly accessible open space.
 All subdivision, site plans, and master plans including those developed for Public Infrastructure Districts and Special Assessment Districts should be designed to conserve these outcroppings to the extent practicable and submittals for development approval should contain a description of the actions taken to carry out this requirement.

-Policy 3.1083.109 An archeological survey by a qualified archeologist should be provided as follows:. a.
+Policy 3.109 An archeological survey by a qualified archeologist should be provided as follows: a.
 All subdivision, site plans, building permits, and master plans including those developed for Public Infrastructure Districts and Special Assessment Districts, should include a survey by a qualified archeologist to identify such rock outcrops and any petroglyphs that may be located on them and other archeological sites.
 A survey report should be provided including recommendations on preservation and mitigation.
 The surveys should be required at the earliest possible level of approval.
+The review function shall be carried out by the City Archaeologist as specified in the Archaeological Sites Ordinance, § 14-16-3-20 ROA 1994.

 b.
 For private utility and public projects, an archeological survey report should be submitted prior to approval of Rank 3 corridor plans or facility designs.
-The review function in the City should be carried out by a trained archeologist.
+The review function shall be carried out by the City Archaeologist as specified in the Archaeological Sites Ordinance, § 14-16-3-20 ROA 1994.
 Once a survey is accepted it should be utilized to meet this requirement for subsequent approvals of the tract.

 c.
 All archeological surveys should follow a general archaeological research design that treats the Volcano Mesa Community as a whole and not as disparate sites within the area.
 The Volcano Mesa Community should then be treated as an integral part of the larger west mesa, including the Petroglyph National Monument, its volcanoes and escarpment faces.
 The area is an archaeological landscape, and data should be collected before it is lost to development.
 Special attention should be given to watersheds, watercourses, and adjacent lands that form cultural and spiritual linkages for past and present Native belief systems.
+Individual properties will not be required to survey any larger area than what they own or propose to develop.
+Thresholds for archaeological survey on individual properties will follow the criteria established in the Archaeological Sites Ordinance, § 14-16-3-20 ROA 1994.